WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 5. If your device was restarted, swipe up and click on install profile

-6. Now, open Portal and continue the installation
+6. Now, open Portal and read the Post Install Notes

 ## Downloads